 Our Human Rights Policy sets out our global approach to respecting, supporting and safeguarding human rights.
 The policy applies to WSP and to all employees and other persons in an employment-type relationship with WSP, as well as business partners acting on our behalf.
 It is aligned with international human rights standards established within the Universal Declaration of Human Rights, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work, and the UN Guiding Principles on Business and Human Rights.
-When local laws conflict with our policy or related WSP practices and expectations, we respect local laws while still seeking ways to promote international human rights best practices.
+When local laws conflict with our policy or related WSP practices and expectations, we respect local laws while still seeking ways to promote international human rights and raise awareness of international human rights best practices.